Connect with others who understand.

 6. Diagnosis and Treatment

-If you think you’re experiencing an MS relapse, make an appointment with your neurologist as soon as possible.
-They will usually assess your function with a comprehensive physical exam to evaluate the severity of your impairment.
-They may sometimes recommend imaging, such as an MRI, to look for new or worsening lesions.
-MRIs are not necessary to diagnose a relapse, but they may be helpful for ruling out other potential causes for your symptoms.
+If you think you’re experiencing an MS relapse (a flare-up of new or worsening symptoms), make an appointment with your neurologist as soon as possible.
+They will usually assess how you’re functioning through a comprehensive physical exam to evaluate the severity of your symptoms.

 When To Seek Medical Attention

-If you experience new or worsening MS symptoms that last more than 24 hours, it’s important to seek medical attention.
-It’s especially important to get medical help if your symptoms greatly impair your functioning, like your ability to walk or see.
+If you experience new or worsening MS symptoms that last longer than 24 hours, it’s important to contact your doctor.
+This is especially urgent if your symptoms significantly affect daily activities, such as walking, seeing, or using your hands.

-Your neurologist can help determine if you’re experiencing a true relapse or a pseudoexacerbation.
-Early intervention of an MS relapse may help reduce the duration of your symptoms and prevent long-term disability.
+Your neurologist can help determine whether you're having a true relapse or a pseudoexacerbation.
+Getting medical care early may help shorten the relapse and reduce the risk of long-term disability.

 Talk With Others Who Understand